teepiik/Fullstackopedia/README.md

 [front-end source code here.](https://github.com/teepiik/Fullstackopedia_front)

 ## Description
-Fullstackopedia is a game project for practising full stack programmer knowledge.
-There is two different modules.
-In first module you simply get random questions and after answering them in your head you can reveal correct answer.
-The other, more game-like module is my version of the popular "Who wants to be a millionaire?" gameshow.
-Fullstackopedia's version is called "Who wants to be a full stack developer?" and questions are themed accordingly.
+Fullstackopedia my version of the popular "Who wants to be a millionaire?" gameshow.
+This version is called "Who wants to be a full stack developer?" and questions are themed accordingly.I also use this (and most others) project to focus learning for few particular tech/skill/other it-related themes.

+## Learning focus for this project

+This project's main learning themes are Accessibility, Game Logic implementation and UI design.

 ## Who wants to be a full stack developer?
 GAME COMING SOON!

-## Other features
-In order to practise accessibility the UI will have many accessibility improving features, such as mobile scalability, screenreader support and few visual settings for color blind people.

 ## Project Tech Stack
 * Back-end is programmed using Node.js, Express and Mongoose.
 Database is hosted on MongoDB Atlas.